 The Victorian Bedroom

 A traditional iron and brass bed is covered by a patchwork bedspread originally from a maids bedroom in Thirsk Hall.
-Freshly laundered undergarments are laid out ready to wear, while the gentle ticking of the grandfather clock leaves the quiet of the room undisturbed.
+The bedspread was made in the 1890s and bears the embroidered names of many local families of the time.
+Facing the bed are a table, jug and washbasin, while freshly-laundered undergarments are laid out ready to wear.

 The Reynolds Room